luijkr/blog/_posts/2023-10-09-ask-databricks-unity-catalog.md

 ## 🌊 MLFlow Integration

-Unity Catalog seamlessly integrates with [MLFlow](https://www.databricks.com/product/managed-mlflow){:target="_blank"}, allowing users to store and manage models as assets within the catalog.
+**Unity Catalog seamlessly integrates with [MLFlow](https://www.databricks.com/product/managed-mlflow){:target="_blank"}**, allowing users to store and manage models as assets within the catalog.
 This integration resolves a significant challenge previously faced with MLFlow by enhancing the model registry's functionality and integrating it comprehensively within the end-to-end data lineage.

 ## 💽 Understanding Volumes

-[Volumes](https://docs.databricks.com/en/sql/language-manual/sql-ref-volumes.html){:target="_blank"} in Unity Catalog serve as a vital mechanism for managing access to unstructured data stored in external locations, such as paths in cloud storage like S3.
+[Volumes](https://docs.databricks.com/en/sql/language-manual/sql-ref-volumes.html){:target="_blank"} in Unity Catalog serve as a vital mechanism for **managing access to unstructured data stored in external locations**, such as paths in cloud storage like S3.
 These high-level entities can be further organized into tables and volumes, offering controlled access to specific data subsets, improving data management granularity.

 ## 🔮 Exciting Upcoming Features

-In the short term, Unity Catalog is introducing read-only catalog bindings, allowing seamless access to production catalogs from development environments.
-Looking ahead, exciting prospects include cross-region, cross-cloud, and cross-system governance, aiming for an expansive, cohesive data governance framework.
+In the short term, Unity Catalog is introducing **read-only catalog bindings**, allowing seamless access to production catalogs from development environments.
+Looking ahead, exciting prospects include **cross-region, cross-cloud, and cross-system governance**, aiming for an expansive, cohesive data governance framework.
 This vision is underpinned by access control based on Attribute-Based Access Control (ABAC) rules, robust governance reporting, and a marketplace for streamlined data discovery.